idelbiw/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 The title of the thread won't show in the title bar in the the detail view

 -- -- Solution #2:
+In the prepareForSegue method, the segue identifier was misspelled and missing an 's'

 -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --